NUMBER 182 - SEPTEMBER18, 2020

 Carollo introduced his ordinance by trying to tie it to the 2 houses in the West Grove that had generate so much attention after city officials - actually then Zoning Director Devon Zayas - flagrantly, and without any logical reason other than he sold the city down the river, gave the developer permission to do what he did.

 Carollo use of this incident was a clear effort of misdirection, but then, since no one was pay attention, and since his fellow partners in crime were there to run cover for him, the ordinance easily passed unanimously on First Reading.
-Here is .(Click on NA1 - Amending Chapter 1 - Enforcement Of Construction Sites.)
+Here is the video link to that entire discussion.(Click on NA1 - Amending Chapter 1 - Enforcement Of Construction Sites.)

 On October 22nd, the ordinance came up for a 2nd Reading, and was the last item heard before the lunch break.
 This time, Carollo's pal Alex Diaz de la Portilla did the honors of moving the motion, and Commissioner "Sellout" Russell, in one of his obvious moves intended to suck ass, seconded the motion.
-It passed without comment. .
+It passed without comment.
+Here is the link to that discussion.
 (Click on SR 4 Amending Chapter 2/Article IV/Division 2)

 Approximately an hour after passage of this ordinance, employees of the City of Miami Building Department showed up at Ball and Chain and served the following letter to Bill Fuller, shutting his establishment down.